 Expected Outcome: This topic aims to support research and innovation activities that enable or contribute to one or several expected impacts of Destination 4: “Ensuring access to innovative, sustainable, and high-quality healthcare.”
 Proposals under this topic should aim to deliver results that are directed, tailored, and contribute to all of the following expected outcomes:

-Healthcare providers and policymakers make use of evidence-based indicators and methodologies to identify low value care practices, as well as opportunities for improvement and tools to monitor such improvements.
+Healthcare providers and policymakers make use of evidence-based indicators and methodologies to identify low-value care practices, as well as opportunities for improvement and tools to monitor such improvements.

 Healthcare professionals are equipped with the knowledge and tools to implement guidelines for reducing or discontinuing low-value care activities and maintaining effective and patient-centred practices that ensure quality of care.